 Mr. Bopp has extensive experience representing clients in congressional, executive branch, and internal investigations.
-While on the Hill, Mr. Bopp led or played a key role in major investigations in both the Senate and House of Representatives, including four special investigations.
-In these capacities, he developed the strategy and set the agenda for numerous investigations, conducted more than 100 depositions and witness interviews, managed dozens of subpoenas and massive document discovery efforts, and orchestrated more than 100 committee hearings.
+During more than a decade on Capitol Hill, Mr. Bopp led or played a key role in major investigations in both the Senate and House of Representatives, including four special investigations.
+In these capacities, he developed the strategy and set the agenda, and managed the discovery efforts for numerous investigations and orchestrated more than 100 committee hearings.

-Mr. Bopp has extensive knowledge of both legislative and regulatory processes, as well as of the powers and authorities of Congressional committees and has testified as an expert on Congressional investigations before Congress.
-He currently chairs the ABA’s Committee on Legislative Process and Government Investigations.
+Mr. Bopp has extensive knowledge of both legislative and regulatory processes, as well as of the powers and authorities of Congressional committees, and he has testified as an expert on Congressional investigations before Congress.
+He currently chairs the ABA’s Committee on Legislative Process and Congressional Investigations.
 His contacts are extensive and strong in both Republican and Democratic circles.

 Mr. Bopp has handled a variety of financial regulatory reform issues.
 He has helped numerous clients work with Congress and the Administration on regulatory reform legislation, and shape, prepare for, and sometimes challenge new regulatory requirements promulgated as a result of the Dodd-Frank Act.

 Among his many successes is helping to create and run the Coalition for Derivatives End-Users, which has roughly 300 active company and trade association members.
 The Coalition works on both legislative and regulatory fronts to help protect interests of end-user companies in the debate over appropriate regulation of derivatives and has been a highly-successful participant in these processes.
 The Coalition’s top two priorities – establishing a statutory margin exemption for end-users and a clearing exemption for end-users that hedge through centralized treasury units –are two of the only substantive amendments to the Dodd-Frank Act that have become law.